Soares/simplifience.com/post/science/education.md

 ---

-Teach like this, and there will be some few students who are curious.
-Some students who take these lessons and apply them to the world around them.
-Some students who ask why.
+Teach like this, and there will be some few students who are curious, who take these lessons and apply them to the world around them, who ask *why*.

 Education must not answer those whys.
 To answer would be to snuff out the curiosity, to sate it before it has a chance to grow.
 Science should not snuff out curiosity: science should feed it.